VARNIKACHOUDHARY/VARNIKACHOUDHARY/README.md

 - - 🔭 I’m currently deep-diving into **Backend Development**.
 - 👨‍💻 I'm focused on **DSA** and **Full Stack** Development for now.
 - 🤝 I’m looking to collaborate on full stack projects and open to internships.
-- ⚡ Fun fact: For me I guess coffee and coding make the perfect blend, just like caffeine and creativity
+- ⚡ Fun fact: I'm always up for a caffeine-fueled coding session, so feel free to hit me up for a coffee date anytime!!!

 - 👨‍💻 All of my projects are available at [Github : https://github.com/VARNIKACHOUDHARY](Github : https://github.com/VARNIKACHOUDHARY)